damachine/coolerdash/README.md

 > **CoolerControl configuration**: In CoolerControl GUI, set CPU/GPU sensors to your desired values!
 >                                  In CoolerControl GUI, set your LCD display to **"Image/gif"** mode and brightness to **"80%"**!

-> **Note:** CoolerDash brightness is set to 80% by default.
-When you change the brightness in CoolerDash configuration(config.ini), adjust it in CoolerControl as well for optimal results!

 > **Runtime Configuration:** All settings are managed in `/etc/coolerdash/config.ini`.
 > After editing the config file, restart the service with `systemctl restart coolerdash.service` to apply your changes.